-The beneficiary pays the cheque into their bank account at their own bank which then passes it through the euro cheque clearing system to the drawer’s bank which, in turn, debits the funds from the drawer’s account.
+The recipient of the cheque pays the cheque into their bank account at their own bank, which then passes it through the paper euro cheque clearing system to the drawer’s bank which, in turn, debits the funds from the drawer’s account.
 The 2-4-6 clearing timescales do not apply to euro cheques.

 All euro cheques used in the British euro clearing must comply with the design, layout and print requirements of C&CCC Standard 3 - Automated Processing of Vouchers and must be printed by a CPAS-accredited cheque printer.

-Euro cheques are cleared in much the same way as sterling cheques, over a three-day period and they use the same processing equipment and the same exchange centres.
-However, as with bank giro credits, there is less automation – paper is exchanged, but digital files are not - and the volumes are very small, totalling fewer than a thousand per day.
+Euro cheques are cleared in much the same way as sterling cheques in the paper clearings, over a three-day period and they use the same processing equipment and the same exchange centres.
+However, there is less automation – paper is exchanged, but digital files are not - and the volumes are very small, totaling fewer than a thousand per day.